 South Carolina law requires that you register your newly purchased vehicle within 45 days of the purchase date.

-If you purchased your vehicle through a dealer, the dealer will generally take care of the titling and the registration of the vehicle for you.
+If you buy your vehicle from a dealer, the dealer will generally take care of the titling and the registration of the vehicle for you.

 • First assignment completed on title: buyer’s name and address, lienholder information (if applicable), odometer reading, sales price, date of sale, seller’s signature, buyer’s signature.
 If assignment on title does not have section for sales price, a bill of sale must accompany paperwork.

-You may visit an SCDMV branch office with the above documents to title and register your vehicle.
+You may visit an SCDMV branch office with the above documents to title and register your vehicle at the same time.

 Find an SCDMV branch